glpi-project/glpi/README.md

 ## Support
 GLPI is a living software.
-Improvements are continuously made, new functionality is being developed, and issues are being fixed.
+Improvements are continuously made, new functionalities are being developed, and issues are being fixed.

 To ease support and development, we need your help when encountering issues.
 There is a GLPI version typical lifecycle:
  * A new major version (9.3) is released.
- * Minor versions (9.3.x), fixing bugs or issues, are published after several weeks *(generally > 10)*.
+ * Minor versions (9.3.x), fixing bugs or issues, are published after several weeks.
    Please consider updating to the latest realeased minor version if you encounter some bugs or performance issues.
- * Several months *(generally > 12)* after major version realesed, a new major version (9.4) is released Previous major versions become unsupported, please update to the new major version.
+ * Several months after major version realesed, a new major version (9.4) is released Previous major versions become unsupported, please update to the new major version.
    Obviously, we provide support for the migration tools too!